DanielGiljam/tanstack-query-with-orbitjs/apps/project-lobe/docs/index.md

+---
+sidebar_position: 0
+---

 # Introduction

-_**Project Fly-By-Wire**_ is about finding better ways to develop data-heavy web applications.
+_**Project Fly-By-Wire**_ is about coming up with a solution for better being able to developer better data-heavy web applications.

-_**Fly-By-Wire**_ is about designing a system for handling rapidly changing relational data in a web application.

 <!-- prettier-ignore -->
 > There are only two hard things in Computer Science: cache invalidation and naming things.<br/>